KNULenaLindauer/Facial-Recognition-under-varying-lighting-conditins-using-SVM/README.md

 - Listed source code is uploaded as .ipynd file
 - Dataset needs to be downloaded and uploaded to Google Drive to use given source code (ref.
 Installation and Usage)
 - Loading the dataset and training the SVM Model takes a lot of time (approx 10-20 minutes each)
+- calculation of performance assessments takes a lot of time
 ---------------------------------------------------------------------------------------------------------------------

 ## 3 Performance Metrices